 - ½ cup sesame seeds

 - ½ teaspoon freshly ground black pepper

-In a large sauté pan over medium heat dry roast the almonds for 5–6 minutes.
+- In a large sauté pan over medium heat, dry roast the almonds for 5 to 6 minutes.
 Remove the almonds from the pan, allow them to cool a few minutes, and then finely chop them.

-Toast the sesame seeds and coriander separately, in the same pan used to toast the almonds, over moderate heat for 3–4 minutes, or until fragrant.
+- Toast the sesame seeds and coriander separately, in the same pan used to toast the almonds, over moderate heat for 3 to 4 minutes, or until fragrant.
 With a spice or coffee grinder, grind the coriander in short bursts until reasonably fine and add to a bowl along with the nuts and sesame seeds.

-Using the spice or coffee grinder, or a mortar and pestle, grind the cumin, salt, and sugar together until very fine.
+- Using the spice or coffee grinder, or a mortar and pestle, grind the cumin, salt, and sugar together until very fine.
 Taste and adjust seasoning to your own taste.
 Add to the sesame-nut mixture.
-Dukkah will keep in an airtight container for up to 4 weeks.
+Dukkah will stay fresh in an airtight container for up to 4 weeks.

 Nutrition facts:Per 1 teaspoon, or 1/48 of recipe 28 calories 1 grams of protein 1 grams of carbohydrates 50 milligrams of sodium 40 milligrams of potassium ( 1 grams of monounsaturated fat 1 grams of polyunsaturated fat ) 5 milligrams of cholesterol

 The contents of this website are for educational purposes and are not intended to offer personal medical advice.
 You should seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.
 The Nutrition Source does not recommend or endorse any products.